mkicjn/paraforth/README.md

 At its heart, paraforth is just an assembly program with an association list of names to subroutines, and an input loop for invoking them.
 By pre-populating the list with *just* enough operations to implement *another assembler*, a self-extensible language is born.

-This project demonstrates a leap, from just 19 words and 851 bytes, to an interactive programming environment with hundreds of words to date.
+This project demonstrates a leap from just 19 words and 851 bytes to an interactive programming environment with hundreds of words.

 _(This project is an active work in progress.)_